Top OpenClaw Integrations for Remote Teams (2026 Guide)

 Key Limitations:

-- Folder structures can be chaotic and difficult for agents to search.
+• Folder structures in Drive can still be chaotic for agents to navigate without a semantic search layer.

 The right mix of OpenClaw integrations depends on your remote team's specific bottlenecks.
-If your developers are slowed down by admin tasks, connecting OpenClaw to GitHub and Linear will provide immediate relief.
+If your developers are slowed down by admin tasks, connecting OpenClaw to GitHub (steipete/github) will provide immediate relief.
 If institutional knowledge is getting lost in chat histories, integrating Slack and Notion is the logical first step.

 The foundational layer for any multi-agent system is intelligent storage.
 Integrating Fast.io via clawhub install dbalve/fast-io ensures that all your agents have a shared, persistent workspace where files are automatically indexed and searchable.
 By combining a dedicated intelligence workspace with your communication and tracking tools, you create a shared environment where agents and humans can collaborate.